lizolson/MobRobDenseMap/README.md

 ```
 python testfiles.py 100
 ```
 To run DispNet on our dataset, we modified their docker script to run in bash mode.
-Our docker.sh script, and the generated text files, should be placed in their directory.
-The docker.sh script must be modified to map in the left and right image directories.
-After the DispNet docker is made via the DispNet repo instructions, run:
+The DispNet docker image must first be built using the DispNet-FlowNet Docker image.
+Our docker.sh script must be modified to map in the left and right image directories (changing the file paths to be the absolute path on your local machine).
+After the DispNet docker image is made via the DispNet repo instructions, run:
 ```
 bash docker.sh
 ```